microsoft/language-server-protocol/_specifications/specification-3-15.md

 layout: specifications
 sectionid: specification-3-15
 toc: specification-3-15-toc
+fullTitle: Language Server Protocol Specification - 3.15
 index: 2
 ---
-# Language Server Protocol Specification - 3.15

 This document describes the 3.15.x version of the language server protocol.
 An implementation for node of the 3.15.x version of the protocol can be found [here](https://github.com/Microsoft/vscode-languageserver-node).